-- a.
-Navy Medicine needs exemplary leaders able to thrive and inspire/deliver results, especially in complex and challenging times.
+- Navy Medicine needs exemplary leaders able to thrive and inspire/deliver results, especially in complex and challenging times.
 Knowledge and proven performance/experience in a variety of settings including operational medicine, joint medical operations, readiness health care delivery, and Fleet/FMF support is necessary.
 Future leaders must understand and have experience across the continuum of care that is Navy Medicine.
 Additionally, Navy Medicine greatly values joint experience and formal education, including Professional Military Education (PME) and JPME (as progressing to Senior Officer) with knowledge and experience in a variety of settings including joint medical operations and current readiness health care delivery and operational warfighter and medical support initiatives.
-Duty or service in combined or other staff positions at senior levels of government should also be considered favorably. - The Navy requires officers of exceptionally high professional, operational, clinical, and business competence with the intellectual capacity to think analytically and express themselves articulately.
+Duty or service in combined or other staff positions at senior levels of government should also be considered favorably.
+Reserve Medical.
+Community members are required to ensure that they meet the professional requirements of the billet that they fill and, if applicable, meeting the credentials and privileging requirements. - b.
+The Navy requires officers of exceptionally high professional, operational, clinical, and business competence with the intellectual capacity to think analytically and express themselves articulately.
 They must have the energy to help create and communicate Navy Medicine's vision, as well as build and motivate teams to accomplish that vision.
 They must also be able to balance readiness and operational requirements with Defense Health Agency needs.
 Navy Medicine leaders must be calculated risk-takers, inclusive in decision-making, and trusted by subordinates.
 They must have the courage to stand on principles and demonstrate a clear potential to lead the Navy of the future.
 They must recognize talent and mentor, coach, and develop juniors, then build the environment in which subordinates can thrive.
 They must understand and use best clinical practices and business tools in managing the health and readiness of our operating forces to ensure they are healthy and on the job.
 Our Medical Community's leadership must be drawn from those officers who clearly understand Navy Medicine's obligation to support the Fleet and Marine Corps and demonstrate the capacity to meet the challenges of our commitment to maritime superiority.
+RC members with both Navy and Marine Corps experience or experience in Navy BSO's other than BSO 18 are also viewed favorably.